Instructors

 Core Instructors

-• Pam Dunsky (Bujinkan Daishihan) is a volunteer instructor at the Dayton Bujinkan Dojo.
+Pam Dunsky (Bujinkan Daishihan) is a volunteer instructor at the Dayton Bujinkan Dojo.
 She began her Bujinkan training in 1995 in Dayton, Ohio, primarily studying under Kurt Rittenhouse, Dan Klug, and Sean Askew in the United States.
-Since 2001, Pam has traveled to Japan to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
+Since 2001, Pam has traveled to Japan to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, Someya Daishihan, and others.
 Her Bujinkan background includes passing the Godan test at the Bujinkan Hombu in 2006, and is a recipient of the Judan menkyo, Jugodan menkyo, and the Daishihan menkyo (2022).

 In addition to being a co-owner serving as a volunteer fill-in instructor, Pam also manages the Tai Chi and Yoga programs, and oversees the financial administration of the Dayton Bujinkan Dojo.

 In 2010, David passed the Godan test at the Bujinkan Hombu.
-Since 2003, he has visited Japan to train with senior Japanese Bujinkan instructors, attending classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
+Since 2003, he has visited Japan to train with senior Japanese Bujinkan instructors, attending classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, Someya Daishihan, and others.

-• Mike Ockerman (Bujinkan Shihan) is a volunteer instructor at the Dayton Bujinkan Dojo, where he began his Bujinkan training in 2001.
+Mike Ockerman (Bujinkan Shihan) is a volunteer instructor at the Dayton Bujinkan Dojo, where he began his Bujinkan training in 2001.
 In the United States, Mike primarily studied under Marty Dunsky, Jeff Ochester, Dan Klug, and Sean Askew.
-Since 2007, he has regularly visited Japan to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
-Mike passed the Godan test at the Bujinkan Hombu in 2014 and is a recipient of the Judan menkyo (2022) and the Juichidan menkyo (2024).
-He volunteers his time teaching the Monday and Friday night adult class and the Saturday morning kid's class.
+Since 2007, he has regularly visited Japan to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, Someya Daishihan, and others.
+Mike passed the Godan test at the Bujinkan Hombu in 2014 and advanced to Judan in 2022.
+Mike is currently ranked Juichidan (Chi-i Happo Biken Menkyo).

-• Bob Ensign (Bujinkan Daishihan) is a volunteer instructor at the Dayton Bujinkan Dojo, where he teaches adult classes on Thursday evenings.
+Bob Ensign (Bujinkan Daishihan) is a volunteer instructor at the Dayton Bujinkan Dojo.
 He began his Bujinkan training in Dayton, Ohio, in 1994.
 For more than twenty years, Bob made frequent visits to Japan to train with senior Japanese Bujinkan instructors, including Masaaki Hatsumi Soke.
 He passed the Godan test at the Bujinkan Hombu in 2005 and has since been awarded the ranks of Judan menkyo, Jugodan menkyo, Yushuu Shihan menkyo, and Daishihan menkyo.

 Outside of Bujinkan, Bob has earned a Kyosei rank in Tenshin Ryu Kenjutsu.